 Step 3: Grow Your Network

-Whether you have 0 Facebook friends or 1,000 Facebook friends, there are strategies to get more.
+Whether you have 0 Facebook friends or 2,000 Facebook friends, there are strategies to get more.
 Facebook has a cap of 5,000 friends, so you want to be somewhat discerning in sending out friend requests.
-However, you can “follow” as many people as you wish.
+However, you can also “follow” people.
 It’s one way to begin engagement.

 Take time each day to like and comment on other people’s posts.
 You will get more in return.
 It is especially helpful if you do this BEFORE you post your own content.
 Facebook will show your posts to more people if you are actively engaging with others.